Walking boots, crampons and micro spikes

-The hills and mountains can be stunning in wintry conditions, with anything from a light dusting of snow to a full-on frozen summit.
-This article helps inform whether you need crampons or micro spikes when walking in winter, and how crampons are fitted with walking boots:
+The hills and mountains can be stunning in wintry conditions, with anything from a light dusting of snow to a steep, frozen summits.
+This article helps inform whether you need crampons or micro-spikes when walking in winter, and how crampons are fitted with walking boots:

 Crampons are a set of metal spikes that can be fitted to boots, giving greater security when walking over snow and ice.
-To be suitable for use with crampons, hiking boots need to have a semi-stiffened midsole (allowing just a slight flex), a thick leather upper and a high ankle for support.
+Walking boots need to be ‘crampon-compatible’ to be suitable for use with crampons, meaning that they at least have a semi-stiffened midsole (allowing just a slight flex), and generally having more insulated and protective uppers and a high ankle for support.
+The stiffer sole is also useful for kicking steps in softer snow.
 This type of boot, described by the B1 category, is the absolute minimum for use with crampons.
-More advanced models will include fully stiffened soles, welts for clip-on crampon bindings and higher ankle profiles.
+If the soles aren’t stiff, the danger is that the boot bends causing the crampon to fall off.
+More technical models of boot will include fully stiffened soles, welts for clip-on crampon bindings and higher ankle profiles.
 At the top of the spectrum are fully rigid technical climbing boots, which are designed specifically for hard mixed or ice climbing.

-B1 Suitable for the easiest snow and ice conditions found when hill walking, using crampons more for emergency or for crossing a short patch of snow or ice, rather than a full day's walk.
-They have a reasonably stiff flexing sole and the uppers provide enough ankle and foot support for traversing relatively steep slopes.
+B1 Suitable for the easiest snow and ice conditions found when hill walking, in case crampons are needed to cross a short patch of snow or ice found in shoulder seasons in lower elevations, rather than a full day's walk.
+They have a reasonably stiff flexing sole, and the uppers provide enough ankle and foot support for traversing relatively steep slopes.

-B2 A stiff flex boot with the equivalent of a three quarter or full shank midsole and a supportive upper made from high quality leather (probably over 3mm thick).
-These boots are designed for four seasons mountaineering and can be used with crampons all day, whilst easy alpine terrain and easy Scottish snow and ice climbs can also be covered.
+B2 A stiff flex boot with the equivalent of a three quarter or full shank midsole and a supportive upper which can be more insulating and are protective.
+These boots are designed for four seasons mountaineering and can be used with crampons all day, whilst moderate alpine terrain and Scottish snow and ice climbs can also be covered.
+They will likely to be able to accommodate a heel clip crampon rather than just a heel basket.

 Boots in the B3 category are ideal for C3 crampons and will also take C2 and C1.
 At the other end of the spectrum a B1 boot could only be recommended with a C1 crampon.
 If you don’t own any crampons yet, read our ‘Crampons for mortals’ guide on how to choose the right ones for you.

-Micro spikes or mini crampons are a popular alternative to walking crampons with many winter hill walkers.
-They cover a range of different products designed to give extra grip in snow and icy conditions, usually using a combination of underfoot chains and short metal spikes.
+Micro-spikes or mini crampons are an alternative to walking crampons but do have their limitations and it is important to understand this when winter hill walking.
+There are a range of different products designed to give extra grip in snow and icy conditions, usually using designs of studs, underfoot chains and short metal spikes, fitted to footwear by stretching a flexible harness over the boot.

 Walking crampons meet a PPE standard which includes a minimum strength of the points, frame and attachments.
-Mini spikes do not, so although many are well made it can be a bit of a lottery whether they will stand up to the knocks and scrapes of a full day out in the hills.
+Micro-spikes do not, so although many are well made, it can be a bit of a lottery whether they will stand up to the knocks and scrapes of a full day out in the hills.

-Mini spikes are often fine for most of a day’s walk in soft snow but problems can occur when conditions change.
-An easy ascent up sun-softened snow can become much more arduous and challenging on the descent if the temperature has dropped, the snow refreezes and surfaces ice up.
-Shorter, less aggressive spikes provide less grip than a walking crampon does on hard, refrozen snow or ice, especially when the surface is sloping rather than flat.
-Much of the support provided by a walking crampon comes from the fact that it has to be mounted on a fairly stiff and supportive boot, with the crampon frame working to provide lateral support - you don't get this support and control with mini spikes on a soft shoe or boot, making a slip or slide more likely.
+Changeable conditions may mean that whilst on a compacted snowy path approach they may be suitable, beyond they are not.
+Much of the support provided by a walking crampon comes from the fact that it has to be mounted on a fairly stiff and supportive boot, with the crampon frame working to provide lateral support - you don't get this support and control with micro-spikes on a soft shoe or boot, making a slip more likely, which could become a dangerous slide in consequential terrain.

-When choosing whether to use crampons or micro spikes for winter hill walking, consider the consequences of a slip or fall.
-If a slip would result in nothing more than a bruised bum and ego, mini spikes are probably an appropriate choice.
-If the result of a trip or slip could be a long slide or fall over a drop onto steep ground and rocky slopes, mini spikes often won’t provide the necessary security.
-When winter walking in high mountain terrain, it is very difficult to stop yourself sliding once you have fallen, which means your safety relies on not slipping in the first place.
-Choose what is suitable based on the route and the conditions on the day, and always be ready to turn back if you don’t have the right equipment for the conditions you encounter on the hill.
+When choosing whether to use crampons or micro-spikes for winter hill walking, consider the consequences of a slip or fall.
+If a slip would result in nothing more than a bruised bum and ego, micro-spikes are probably an appropriate choice.
+If the result of a trip or slip could be a long slide or fall over a drop onto steep ground and rocky slopes, micro-spikes often won’t provide suitable security.
+Do not rely on ice axe arrest stopping you injuring yourself, once sliding an ice axe arrest can be difficult to execute, even for those well practised in the skill, your safety relies on not slipping in the first place.
+Choose whether crampons or micro-spikes are suitable based on the route and the conditions on the day, and always be ready to turn back if you don’t have the right equipment for the conditions you encounter on the hill.

 Related Content